 Angelou struggles to position her intelligence and power in a world comfortable in its bigotry.

-Read in tandem with Angelou’s Letter to My Daughter.
-The latter, written at the end of a fully-lived life, becomes even more powerful as we imagine it is this young Marguerite, this young caged bird, to whom Angelou directs her wisdom.
+Read in tandem with Angelou’s Letter to My Daughter written at the end of a fully-lived life, powerful because we imagine it is this young Marguerite, this young caged bird, to whom Angelou directs her wisdom.

 For deeper insight into the relationships between Angelou and her two mothers, her birth mother Vivan Baxter whom she came to know later in life, and Momma, her paternal grandmother who raised her and Bailey, read Mom & Me & Mom.
 Angelou grows into her self with the love of these two quite different but equally-generous women.